gitnex-org/gitnex/README.md

 # GitNex - Android client for Forgejo and Gitea

-GitNex is a free/paid, open-source Android client for the Git repository management tools Forgejo and Gitea.
+GitNex is a FOSS (available both as gratis & paid) Android client, for the Git repository management tools Forgejo and Gitea.

 GitNex is licensed under the GPLv3 License.
 Please refer to the LICENSE file for the full text of the license. **No trackers are used**, and the source code is available here for anyone to audit.